MindtheMachine/MindTheMachine.github.io/about.md

 ---

-## Profiles and references
+## Profiles and References

 **Professional background and publications**
 https://www.linkedin.com/in/carijit/

-**Academic papers and research record**
+**Academic papers and research record (ORCID)**
 https://orcid.org/0009-0006-5658-4449

-My writing is indexed on this site, my academic papers are listed via ORCID, and my professional background and publications are summarized on LinkedIn.
+My public writing is indexed on this site.
+My academic papers are listed via ORCID.
+My professional background and publications are summarized on LinkedIn.